Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This is a question that a senior executive is in a position to address that will provide you with a better understanding of prospective risks.

-## How many people have joined the company recently?
+## How Many People Have Joined the Company Recently?

 ### Who to Ask:
 Recruiter